zarf-dev/zarf/examples/longhorn/README.md

 If you're working with K3s, there is extra setup required see [Longhorn CSI on K3s](https://longhorn.io/docs/1.4.0/advanced-resources/os-distro-specific/csi-on-k3s/).

+The values file from this example was pulled using the directions at [Customizing Default Settings](https://longhorn.io/docs/1.4.0/advanced-resources/deploy/customizing-default-settings/#using-helm) as the path for kubelet needs to be set for K3s as per [Longhorn CSI on K3s](https://longhorn.io/docs/1.4.0/advanced-resources/os-distro-specific/csi-on-k3s/)

+You do not need to use the values file and can remove it from the Zarf package configuration if you're not using K3s and don't need that variable set.

 :::info

 To view the example source code, select the `Edit this page` link below the article and select the parent folder.